 - ✓

-SSO provider (Okta, Azure AD) — active user counts per tool for seat utilization analysis
+SSO provider (Okta, Azure AD) — active user counts per tool, the basis for seat utilization

 - ✓

-Procurement records — renewal dates, contract terms, and committed minimums
+Procurement records — renewal dates, contract terms, committed minimums

 Red alerts require a response plan within 5 business days from the responsible team lead

-Accrual warnings with projected overruns exceeding $10K require a decision: continue or terminate
+Accrual warnings projecting overruns above $10K require an explicit decision: continue or terminate

 Cloud resources without team tags older than 7 days are flagged for termination review